microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/contentType.md

 | **columnPositions**       | Collection([columnDefinition][]) | Column order information in a content type.|
 | **columns**     | Collection([columnDefinition][])  | The collection of column definitions for this contentType.|

-See [Introduction to content types and content type publishing][contentTypeIntro] for more information.
+For more information, see [Introduction to content types and content type publishing][contentTypeIntro] .

 [columnLink]: columnlink.md
 [contentTypeIntro]: https://support.office.com/en-us/article/Introduction-to-content-types-and-content-type-publishing-e1277a2e-a1e8-4473-9126-91a0647766e5